 - Where do these people spend their time?

 - Who do they spend their time with?
 (This will give you people to model after when developing the voice and tone of your campaign)

 - Do they speak in a specific vernacular?

 - What is a day in their life like?

 PRO TIP: It can be very hard to list these characteristics without already wanting to think about how and what you will do to access these people, but try your best to refrain from doing so.
 You are still in the information gathering stages, so it’s best to stay away from drawing conclusions about these people.

-This term sounds pretty cool, and can be as powerful as a S.W.A.T team is, when used correctly.
 A S.W.O.T (strengths, weaknesses, opportunities and threats) Analysis is an effective way to look at your current situation and evaluate the resources you have.
 The first two categories are internal factors, meaning that you should be looking within your organization when listing items.
 The latter two are external factors, meaning you should be observing outside of your organization/team/project.
 Let’s look at a breakdown:

 Is the venue offering you cheap/free rental?
 Did someone offer to partner up with your project and cross-promote?
 Are there any festivals your show can be a part of?

 Is there another show/event that is going on at the same time as yours?
 Did your venue become suddenly unavailable?